Xuerian/xchat_overwatch/README.md

 Complete features:

-* Watch all channels in one window
+* Monitor multiple channels in a single buffer
-* Most-recent channel and nick autocomplete
+* Most-recent-first channel and nick tab-completion
-* Modular structure

 Incomplete:

-* Update channel target based on nickname autocomplete
-* Define multiple overwatches with channel include or exclude lists
+* Create and manage multiple overwatches with different channel lists
+* Target channel based on recent nickname autocomplete
 * Provide secondary tabs to list hilights
 * Options menu to manage overwatches

 Usage:

-* Tab or enter with empty entry will autocomplete most recent channel
+* Autocomplete channels or nicks with tab/shift-tab
-* Tab with partial channel will complete by recent channels
+* Tab/enter without any channel will add most recent
-* Tab with nicks will complete by recent nick

 Issues:

-* Actions are not reliably caught or passed on
+* Channel commands/Actions are not reliably caught or passed on
 * Multiple channels with the same name will currently break
 * Can get hard to track with lots of busy channels
 * While modular, the UI/commands to make multiple and manage filter lists for overwatches is not done